JoseAP89/CalificaTuProfesor/README.md

 ## Our history page

-It shows a brief descriotion of the project
+It shows a brief description of the project

 ![picture alt](https://github.com/JoseAP89/CalificaTuProfesor/blob/main/docs/pictures/our-history-section.png "our-history-section")